Man Almost Convinced He Can Fly Off 19-Story Building After ChatGPT Told Him He’s Living in a Simulated Reality

 .

-ChatGPT told a man that he was living in a simulated reality and almost convinced him that he could fly if he jumped off a 19-story building, a phenomenon often referred to as “AI psychosis.”
+ChatGPT told a man that he was living in a simulated reality and nearly convinced him that he could fly if he jumped from a 19-story building — a phenomenon increasingly referred to as “AI psychosis.”

-In recent months, journalists at The New York Times have received messages from people who claim to have uncovered “profound and world-altering truths” with the help of ChatGPT, which then instructed them to alert the authorities and the media about what they had learned.
+In recent months, journalists at The New York Times have received messages from individuals claiming to have uncovered “profound and world-altering truths” with the help of ChatGPT.
+According to these correspondents, the chatbot subsequently instructed them to alert both the authorities and the media about what they had learned.

-Among them is the story of how ChatGPT distorted Mr. Torres’s sense of reality and almost killed him.
-The 42-year-old accountant from Manhattan had no prior psychiatric history and started using ChatGPT for mundane things like financial spreadsheets.
+Among these accounts is the story of Mr. Torres, whose sense of reality was completely distorted by ChatGPT, nearly costing him his life.
+The 42-year-old accountant from Manhattan had no prior psychiatric history and had initially started using ChatGPT for mundane professional tasks, such as managing financial spreadsheets.

 Mindfulness Resources